 I do not agree with or endorse all content in the below suggestions and links.
 When it comes to the websites, I have not even read everything and so cannot know what is there.
 The descriptions below will, hopefully, give you a good idea what I like on the site (or in the book).
 I have preferred to try to describe what I like and think right, rather than to focus on what I do not think right.

 Nik Ripken Ministries – Their mission statement is “to expand the Kingdom of God by sharing truths and practices learned from believers in persecution.”
 They tell about the power of His resurrection life, about what Christian persecution is, living in Christ, and how, in many cases, Christians are persecuted not for Christ, but for association with Western policies and sins.
 I like this post, particularly the paragraph about being “as free to share Christ in Saudi Arabia as we are in South Dakota… in North Korea as we are in North Carolina.”

-The Lord by Romano Guardini – Many of his insights about God and about life in the sight of God and in Christ are well-formed.
+The Lord by Romano Guardini – Some well-formed and glorious insights about God, living in the sight of God, and life in Christ.
 Most of all, my favorite chapter is “Jesus’ Death,” a beautiful, astounding, and reverent meditation on what Jesus’ dying means.